-Each ml of solution contains: tofacitinib (as citrate) 1 mg
+XELJANZ XR 11 mg: Each tablet contains tofacitinib (as citrate) 11 mg

 Inactive ingredients and allergens: See section 2 under 'Important information about some of this medicine's ingredients' and section 6 'Further information'.

 Read the entire leaflet carefully before using this medicine.
 This leaflet contains concise information about this medicine.
 If you have any further questions, consult your doctor or pharmacist.